General admission to South College does not guarantee admission to the Associate of Applied Science degree program in Radiologic Technology.

 Applicants interested in this program are required to visit the college and meet individually with an admissions representative and program faculty to ascertain if their goals can be met by the college.
 Prospective students declaring Radiologic Technology as their major must be generally admitted to South College and meet the following requirements in order to be considered for full admission to the program:

-- Complete the South College Asheville Learning Site Imaging Science program application.
+- Complete the South College Imaging Science program application

-- Meet minimum score requirements on the college entrance examination, OR present documentation of a score of 19 or higher on the ACT Assessment examination, OR present documentation of a 900 combined score or higher on the SAT I examination, OR meet the South College requirements for admission as a transfer student.
+- Meet minimum score requirements on the college entrance examination, OR present documentation of a score of 19 or higher on the ACT Assessment examination, OR present documentation of a 900 combined score or higher on the SAT I examination, OR take the Accuplacer Examination and score minimum scores required by the program.

-- Obtain a minimum grade of “C” or better in one unit of high school chemistry or physical science.
-If one unit of high school chemistry or physical science has not been earned, an Approved Science Elective is required.
+- Obtain a minimum grade of “C” or better in one unit of high school biological or physical science.
+If one unit of high school science has not been earned, a college-level course in chemistry, physics, or biology is required.

 - Complete documentation of a minimum of 5 hours of clinical observation in a radiology department.